Create models and set model properties

 The Simulink Editor is a tool for building models.
 In addition to providing standard methods for working with diagrams in a vector graphics editor, the editor provides shortcuts that help you to add and connect blocks.
 The Simulink Editor also gives you access to the tools you need for technical operations such as importing data, simulating your model, and analyzing model performance.

 When you build a model in the Simulink Editor, you use common techniques for working with graphics objects.
-Some of these actions include:

 Selecting using click, shift-click, and dragging

 Resizing objects using handles and moving objects by dragging

 Cutting, copying, and pasting

 After you undo or redo block parameter changes, a visual cue appears that shows the current values of the affected parameters.
 Some parameter changes are not affected by the undo or redo commands.
 After you undo or redo changes to block parameters, use the cue to see the parameters affected.